Sunday, December 13, 2009

 Marbling inspiration and beginning

 After a long work day working with color and finishes on leather in the late 60s early 70s Chris noticed how drops of color on metal lids and containers left interesting patterns.
 Chris started to play with these chemical reactions on paintcan lids and it evolved over time to some very interesting and beautiful images. *One lid I wanted to show here that looked very much like a marbled pattern has faded and the scanner didn't pick up the blue colors but I may find a slide at some point so I show another one instead on the left.
-In the meantime it looked like this pattern on paper to the right he eventually achieved and which had let him into marbling when he saw papers in a Bookbinding class.
-To work with colors like that totally inspired him and the search was on for information.
+In the

 *After several days I did find a copy of the original paintcan lid that resembled marbling and which I now added to the top of this revised blog.
 When he showed the lid to a bookbinder he asked Chris "Are you a Marbler?" and Chris asked "What is marbling?"
 The rest is history.